We know all too well that it can sometimes seem like our Alaskan Malamute puppies never stop growing, but when is an Alaskan Malamute fully grown?

 Alaskan Malamutes are a working breed with strong muscles that help them to pull heavy loads in arctic conditions.
 This large build requires a longer time to grow and develop compared to other dog breeds.
 So, when is an Alaskan Malamute fully grown?

-An Alaskan Malamute will do most of their growing within the first year of their life, requiring a lot of energy-dense, high-calorie food.
+An Alaskan Malamute will do most of their growth within the first year of their life, requiring a lot of energy-dense, high-calorie food.

 Whilst they can technically be considered adults once they pass the 12 months mark and have transitioned away from puppy food, the average Malamute will still have a lot of growing to do before they can be considered fully grown.

-This is because a ‘fully grown’ Alaskan Malamute may continue to grow muscle or change weight throughout the entirety of their lives.
+A ‘fully grown’ Alaskan Malamute may continue to grow muscle or change weight throughout the entirety of their lives, but this does not contribute towards the age when they are fully grown.

-Typically, you won’t notice any physical changes relating to growth after your Malamute reaches two years old, although some internal growth may still be happening.
+Typically, you won’t notice any physical changes relating to growth after your Malamute reaches 18 to 24 months old, although some internal growth may still be happening.

 Much like humans, every Alaskan Malamute is different.
 This means that there is no quick and easy way to determine whether an Alaskan Malamute is fully grown.